seilna/Deep-RDD/README.md

 Detecting whether driver is in drowsiness or not using Deep-CNN

 # Training Usage
-if you want to train this model, write just 1 line following code. (you might need tensorflow & OpenCV 3.0 dependancy)
+if you want to train this model, write just 1 line following code. (you might need tensorflow & python-OpenCV dependancy)
 ```bash
 python model.py
 ```